inaka/shotgun/README.md

 specify the HTTP method as an argument in the form of an atom: `get`, `head`, `options`, `delete`, `post`, `put` or `patch`.

-**IMPORTANT:** After you are done using the shotgun connection remember to close it with `shogtun:close/1`.
+**IMPORTANT:** When you are done using the shotgun connection remember to close it with `shogtun:close/1`.

 ### Basic Authentication

-If you need to provide basic authentication credential in your requests, it is as easy as specifying a `basic_auth` entry in the headers map:
+If you need to provide basic authentication credentials in your requests, it is as easy as specifying a `basic_auth` entry in the headers map:

 ```erlang